Difference Between Sole Proprietorship vs Partnership

 3. Operational Aspect

 The sole proprietorship is easier to operate and offers quick flexibility in decisions, but if the proprietor is sick, out of station or otherwise not available, the entire business will be detrimentally impacted.
 While the Partnership goes by mutual consensus of decisions, it is difficult to make complicated decisions when the numbers of partners are high (like 35 or 50).
 However, the absence of one partner would not detrimentally affect the usual business as other partners will be available to support the operations.

 4. Confidentiality Edge

-Sole proprietorship will offer maximum confidentiality, as there is no regulatory requirement to furnish the financials, hence the Competitor would be less likely to attain your details likewise in Companies.
-There is no safer person to trust than self, hence there is no room for ambiguity in this entity.
-Whereas in Partnership the financials are mandatorily shared with the Partners, and Trust factor amongst them plays a crucial role in the future of the business.
-In Firms (Partnership Businesses), where there are 15 or 30 partner’s mutual faith and integrity they demonstrate plays an impeccable role as, one partner may also be a partner to a Competitive Firm who may leak them confidential details.
+A sole proprietorship will offer maximum confidentiality, as there is no regulatory requirement to furnish the financials; hence the Competitor would be less likely to attain your details likewise in Companies.
+There is no safer person to trust than self.
+Hence there is no room for ambiguity in this entity.
+Whereas in Partnership, the financials are mandatorily shared with the Partners, and the Trust factor amongst them plays a crucial role in the future of the business.
+In Firms (Partnership Businesses) where there is 15 or 30 partner’s mutual faith and integrity, they demonstrate an impeccable role as one partner may also be a partner to a Competitive Firm who may leak their confidential details.

 5. Liability Clause

-A proprietor has unlimited liability to his business which means, in the event of a default by his business, his personal assets can be attached to repay his obligations.
-While in Partnership the partners are individually and collectively obligated to address the default made by the business (in some cases, if the liabilities are not fully met by the partners, the assets of the Partner which possesses additional properties would be also liquidated).
+A proprietor has unlimited liability to his business, which means that his personal assets can be attached to repay his obligations in the event of a default by his business.
+While in Partnership, the partners are individually and collectively obligated to address the default made by the business (in some cases, if the partners do not fully meet the liabilities, the assets of the Partner which possesses additional properties would also be liquidated).

 7. Free Entry and Exit